 - Store any leftover frosting or chips in the refrigerator.

-Make ahead tip: You can make this frosting 1 day before you need it.
+- Make Ahead Instructions: You can make this frosting 1 day before you need it.
 Keep it covered tightly in the refrigerator until ready to use.

 Here’s the yellow sheet cake I frosted with the homemade rainbow chip frosting.
 Again, in a 9×13 pan for about 40 minutes.
 It’s buttery and fluffy underneath that creamy rainbow frosting!